pagekit/docs/developer-guides/themes.md

 }
 ```

-## Module definition: index.php
+## Module definition
-A theme in itself is simply a [Module](../developer-basics/modules.md).
+A theme in itself is simply a [module](../developer-basics/modules.md).
 So you may want to read up on modules first.
-This opens up a lot of possibilities to what a theme can do.
+This opens up a lot of possibilities with regard to what a theme can do.

 Define the positions and menus of your theme, load additional scripts and much more.
-To get started, here is a shortened example of the `index.php`.
+Here is a shortened example of the `index.php` to get you started.
 Explanations of the theme specific properties follow below.

 ```php